IntelLabs/nlp-architect/doc/source/service.rst

  2. `spacy_ner` service which provides Spacy NER annotations.
  3. `ner` service which provides NER annotations without Spacy.

-To run the server, simply run `hug -f -p 8080 hug_server/server.py`, the server will run on `http://localhost:8080`.
+To run the server, simply run ``hug -f -p 8080 server/serve.py``, the server will run on `http://localhost:8080`.

 If you wish to use the server's visualization - enter `http://localhost:8080`